ryy/embulk-docker/README.md

 ```

 ```
-root@:~# cd mkbundle/ && embulk bundle
+root@:~# cd embulk_bundle/ && embulk bundle

-> 2021-07-30 17:17:56.118 +0000: Embulk v0.9.23
+2021-08-18 23:42:27.228 +0000: Embulk v0.9.23
-> Don't run Bundler as root.
-Bundler can ask for sudo if it is needed, and
-> installing your bundle as root will break this application for all non-root
-> users on this machine.
+Don't run Bundler as root.
+Bundler can ask for sudo if it is needed, and installing your bundle as root will break this application for all non-root users on this machine.
-> Using bundler 1.16.0
-> Using msgpack 1.4.1 (java)
-> Using embulk 0.10.32 (java)
+Fetching gem metadata from https://rubygems.org/......
+Fetching public_suffix 4.0.6
+Installing public_suffix 4.0.6
+...
+...
+...
-> Bundle complete!
-1 Gemfile dependency, 3 gems now installed.
+Bundle complete!
+4 Gemfile dependencies, 28 gems now installed.
-> Bundled gems are installed into `/root/mkbundle`
+Bundled gems are installed into `./vendor/bundle`
 ```

 ## Quickstart